DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 The question that now haunted me was more pointed: What force benefits from convincing us to trade our social health for individual productivity?

+This ancient understanding of social rhythm isn't just a relic of the past; it is a core design principle for the real-world gatherings that will ground the networked communities of the future.

 The next clue was waiting for me in the most unlikely of places: a temporary city built on radical self-expression in the Nevada desert.